Before you can back up universes, you need to configure a storage location for your backups.

 Azure blob container creation

-3. Obtain the container URL by navigating to Container > Properties, as shown in the following illustration:
+4. Enter the Container URL of the container you created.
+You can obtain the container URL in Azure by navigating to Container > Properties, as shown in the following illustration:

 Azure container properties